The-Hundredth-Monkey/hmt/README.md

 ## Yaml parsing

+See to make it module so it can be used with other projects.

 ### Executioners

 - HMT yaml fields are posh aliases or powershel functions with :: syntax.
 There will be no guessing for now but it can come later based on verb priorities.